nodefluxio/vortex/docs/index.md

 ---

-Currently this installation guide cover the installation of the following components:
+This installation guide cover the installation of Vortex components, which consists of 2 packages:

-- Vortex
+- Vortex development package (`vortex.development`)

+    This package contain full vortex pipelines and main development features with all of it's dependencies

-- Vortex Runtime :
+- Vortex runtime package (`vortex.runtime`):

+    This package only contain minimal dependencies to run vortex graph IR file for prediction pipeline (minimal interface).
+    Currently this guide will cover for the following backends:

     - torchscript (backends : cpu,cuda )
     - onnxruntime (backends : cpu )

+---

+### Vortex Development Package Installation

+---

-### On Host
+#### On Host

 Install package dependencies :